HewlettPackard/green-dcc/README.md

 These metrics and visualizations provide a quantitative basis for comparing the effectiveness of different sustainable scheduling approaches within the SustainCluster benchmark.

-## 12. Planned Features & Roadmap
+## 12. Future Work and Research Directions

-SustainCluster is under active development.
-We plan to enhance the benchmark with several features to increase its realism, scope, and usability:
+SustainCluster is an evolving benchmark, and we envision several avenues for future enhancements and advanced research:

+### 12.1 Core Benchmark Enhancements

 *   **Geographic and Policy-based Transfer Constraints:** Introduce mechanisms to model and enforce restrictions on inter-datacenter task transfers based on data residency requirements (e.g., GDPR), national regulations, or other policy constraints.
 *   **Refined Transmission Emissions Modeling:** Move beyond the current origin-based approximation for transmission carbon emissions towards more sophisticated bottom-up network models that account for path routing, network segment efficiencies (core vs. access), and potentially dynamic energy consumption based on traffic load (e.g., based on [Guennebaud et al., 2024](https://doi.org/10.1111/jiec.13513)).